-Darren Grey led a revolt that’s backed up by a large sum of the fandom.
+Darren Grey led a revolt that’s backed up by a majority of the fandom.
 Long story short: No developer should feel the need to hinder their game’s core gameplay loop for the sake of falling into a metric.
 A ton of games already hailed as pillars to the roguelike genre struggled to meet Berlin Interpretation standards, let alone the future of the genre.

 Still, I commend the Berlin group for their effort.
 A group of devoted programming fanatics met at a conference to have fun and enjoy a shared hobby together, similar to what you’d expect from attending a Comic-Con.
 They attempted to do something productive for the genre.
 It also sparked the beginning of an annual conference for coders to share ideas among one another.